MicrosoftDocs/azure-docs/articles/api-management/api-management-howto-developer-portal-customize.md

 ![Styling guide](media/api-management-howto-developer-portal-customize/styling-guide.png)

 Styling guide is a panel created with designers in mind.
 It allows for overseeing and styling all the visual elements in your portal.
 The styling is hierarchical - many elements inherit properties from other elements.
 For example, button elements use colors for text and background.
-If you'd like to change a button's color, you need to change the original color variant.
+To change a button's color, you need to change the original color variant.

 To edit a variant, click on it and select the pencil icon that appears on top of it.
 Once you make the changes in the pop-up window, close it.